Cold Chain Compliance Requirements for Food Transport in Australia

 • Pharmaceutical products: Typically 2 to 8 degrees Celsius, varies by product

-These are starting points.
-If you transport goods with specific client requirements or export obligations, those may impose stricter temperature bands than the national standard.
+These are the starting points.
+However when transporting goods with specific client requirements or export obligations, stricter temperature bands may be imposed more than the national standard.

 What records do you actually need to keep?